yelbachir/multgam_pkg/README.md

   2. the training of a multiple generalized additive models on the supported distributions,
   3. the definition of `dat` for the PP model (in pseudo-code).

-These three steps can be found in `./examples.R`.
+These three steps can be found in the R file `examples.R`.

 <a name="newDistrib"/></a>
 ### 2.3.
 Extension to new distributions